silv3rr/pywho/README.md

 ### Glftpd

 Optionally add pywho as site_cmd in 'glftpd.conf' and/or replace binary(WHO) in 'ngBot.conf'.
-When running from glftpd, FLAGS is used to detect color(5) and seeallflags (same as pzs-ng sitewho)
+When running from glftpd, FLAGS is used to detect color(5) and seeallflags (same as pzs-ng sitewho).

 ## Build